Last Updated: April 29, 2024

 Personal Life

 In November of 2021, Peng posted on Weibo, the popular Chinese social media platform, that she had been sexually assaulted by the retired Vice Premier of China, Zhang Gaoli, three years earlier.
 However, the post was removed from the platform 20 minutes after it was posted, though other media platforms had already taken screenshots of it.
-In the weeks afterward, Peng disappeared from the public view entirely, sparking concern for her health and safety among the international tennis community.
+In the weeks afterward, Peng disappeared from public view entirely, sparking concern for her health and safety among the international tennis community.

 The WTA called on the Chinese authorities to launch an investigation into her disappearance.
 The state-associated Chinese Tennis Association issued a statement that Peng was safe, which did little to calm the international outcry.
 Shortly after, China Global Television Network released an email that Peng had allegedly written that stated she was safe resting at home and recanted her sexual assault allegation.
 However, many in the media felt the email was fake and called for further proof of her safety.
 The Chinese authorities then provided photos of Peng attending local tennis events and eating at restaurants.

 Not satisfied, the WTA announced it would suspend all tournaments in China and Hong Kong.
 A month later, in December, a newspaper published a six-minute video of Peng in which she said she had just been staying at home.
 In the video, she also said she had never even written about or accused anyone of sexually assaulting her.
-A few months later, she appeared in an interview by a French newspaper in which she reiterated that she had never made such claims.
-Western media remains doubtful about Peng's freedom and many have stated they believe the interviews to be part of a Chinese propaganda effort to downplay the assault allegations.
+A few months later, she appeared in an interview with a French newspaper in which she reiterated that she had never made such claims.
+Western media remains doubtful about Peng's freedom, and many have stated they believe the interviews to be part of a Chinese propaganda effort to downplay the assault allegations.

 In 2022, Peng was featured in Time magazine's "100 Most Influential People of 2022."
 Feminist activist Lu Pin wrote the piece on Peng and focused on her original post, subsequent disappearance, and the impact the story has had on the women's rights movement, particularly against authoritarian power.